LovisaOls/kandidat/README.md

 In order to run the MyTeam application a few preperations has to be made.
 The team MyTeam recommends Visual Studio Code as an environment.
 This application can also only be run on iOS devices so a simulator for this will be rrequired, preferebly XCode.

 1. Install Node JS.
-2. CLone the project onto your computer.
+2. Clone the project onto your computer.
 3. Run the application.

 Team MyTeam really hopes you enjoy our application!